zdravkov/kendo-docs/api/wrappers/jsp/diagram.md

 ### itemBoundsChange `String`

-Fired when the bounds of an item are changed.
+Fired when the location or size of an item are changed.

 For additional information check the [itemBoundsChange](/kendo-ui/api/dataviz/diagram#events-itemBoundsChange) event documentation.